International Chamber Music Academy of Ochsenhausen, Germany

 Summer Music

-The International Chamber Music Academy in Ochsenhausen is an annual training and performance festival for highly gifted musicians from UNCSA and throughout the world, created in partnership with the Landesakademie in Ochsenhausen, Germany.
+The International Chamber Music Academy of Ochsenhausen, Germany is an annual training and performance festival for highly gifted musicians from UNCSA and throughout the world, created in partnership with the Landesakademie in Ochsenhausen, Germany.
 For two weeks each July, the academy takes place in an idyllic former convent among the historic castles, medieval villages and scenic mountains of Southern Germany.
 Academy faculty consist of internationally recognized artists and professors who teach individual lessons, coach ensembles and perform alongside students.

 The mission of the academy and this partnership is to offer a transformational experience for students and to bring artists from Europe and America together to instigate change in the world of music, while drawing on and respecting its great traditions.
 The work of the academy will culminate with student and faculty concerts, public workshops, and master classes in Ochsenhausen, as well as in various concert venues throughout Southern Germany.